rajivsam/KMDS/README.md

 - Ingests all documentation into a structured knowledge graph
 - Preserves lineage across featurization and modeling phases
 - Makes accumulated knowledge queryable and auditable at any point
+- Leverages external companion packages to provide advice and a framework for each phase of the data science development task

 ### The `documents/` Directory